Noah Fernandez

 Noah Fernandez (born 9 January 2008) is a Belgian professional footballer who plays as a midfielder for PSV Eindhoven.

 Early life

 Fernandez was born on 9 January 2008.
 Born in Lier, Belgium, he grew up in the city.
-He was born to a Jamaican father and Belgian mother.

 Club career

 As a youth player, Fernandez joined the youth academy of Belgian side FC Berlaar-Heikant.
 Following his stint there, he joined the youth academy of Belgian side Lierse SK.

 Subsequently, he joined the youth academy of Dutch side PSV Eindhoven at the age of seven and was promoted to the club's reserve team ahead of the 2025–26 season.

 International career

-Fernandez is a Belgium youth international.
+Born in Belgium, Fernandez is of Jamaican descent and holds dual Belgian and Jamaican citizenship.
+He is a Belgium youth international.
 During May 2025, he played for the Belgium national under-17 football team at the 2025 UEFA European Under-17 Championship.